 How and where will supply increase?
 Hatch projects China will remain the largest single source for rare earths through 2017.
 However, its dominance will wane sharply for some rare earths as early as 2013 and it will supply less than half of each rare earth element by 2017.
 New supplies are on the horizon.

-Though reliable data for rare earth operations outside of China are lacking, the most likely sources are five mines: Lahat (located in Malaysia), Karnasurt (located in the Kola Peninsula of the Russian Federation), Buena Norte (located in eastern Brazil), Orissa-Kerala (located in various coastal regions of India) and Mountain Pass (located in California).
+Though reliable data for rare earth operations outside of China are lacking, the most likely sources include: Lovozero (located in the Kola Peninsula of the Russian Federation), Buena Norte (located in eastern Brazil), Orissa-Kerala (located in India) and Mountain Pass (located in California).

 Mountain Pass: An American Rare Earth Mine.
 California’s Mountain Pass, the only mine in America dedicated to rare earths, closed in 2002 due to environmental problems and low prices.
 After spending an estimated $500 million on state-of-the-art equipment and significant environmental upgrades, it has reopened under new management.9 Molycorp, the owner, will mine only a handful of rare earth minerals, but it hopes to produce 20,000 tons per year by 2012.
 By contrast, China produced 124,000 tons of rare earths in 2009.

 Mountain Pass formerly produced rare earths from the tailings of historical rare earth operations.
 Molycorp previously estimated Mountain Pass contained more than 2.24 billion pounds of rare oxides.
 However, based on mining fresh ore and new exploratory drilling, Molycorp now estimates there are 36 percent more reserves — a total of 2.94 billion pounds.
 The company says it hopes to increase production to 40,000 tons of rare earths per year in the near future.10